sigcsets/sigcse2022/pages/attendees_index.md

 -   Professional development workshops facilitated by faculty members specifically for student volunteers
 -   The opportunity to contribute to an effort to improve computing education... and our sincere gratitude for your efforts!

-Note that in addition to these benefits, since you are a registered SIGCSE Technical Symposium student attendee, you have all the rights of the non-volunteer student attendees:
+Note that in addition to these benefits, since you are a registered SIGCSE Technical Symposium student attendee, you have all the rights of the non-volunteer student participants:

 -   Access to all sessions, including papers, panels, seminars, and birds-of-a-feather discussions
 -   Access to all exhibits where book publishers and software vendors have displays and activities